Undergraduate Tuition and Housing

 Tuition – Undergraduate (up to 18 credits per semester) $41,860

-Dining Plan (Board) $1,144 – $8,062
+Dining Plan (Board)1 $8,062

-Other Fees See below
+Other Fees4 See below

 Estimated Annual Costs

-• Part-time students enrolled in 1-11 credits will be charged $1,394 per credit.
+• Part-time undergraduate students enrolled in 1-11 credits will be charged $1,394 per credit (and applicable fees).

-Are you concerned about the cost of attending Rivier University?
 Use our Net Price Calculator to see how affordable your education can be!

 The 2025-2026 undergraduate tuition and fee rates are available here.